per-d/notesFromChordTexts/README.md

 ## Staves for Chord and bass notes

 The plugin uses 1 or 2 staves depending on if "bass notes" is used.
 Generating Chord notes in staff #2 and bass notes in staff #3 - if used.
+Either in automatically added or existing staves.

 After the Options box it checks that there are enough staves.
 There are some alternatives:

 - If only one staff in the Score it asks if you want to create 2 (or 1) extra staves.
   - If you answer "`Yes`" it adds two staves with instrument "Piano" (will use only one if not "bass notes").
 The staff for bass notes is however using normal G-clef (unlike when adding the instrument in the UI), and the bass notes will reside far down (if "bass notes" is used).
 After the plugin it's a good idea to change to a F-clef to have it more readable.
   - Answer "`No`" if you want to choose what instrument to add.
+Make sure you add enough staves, 2 if "bass notes" is used, otherwise 1.
+If not enough staves it gives an error message.
   - Or "`Cancel`" to quit the plugin.

 - If enough staves already exist it asks if it's ok to use them (or only one if not "bass notes").